 Lemon Blondies

 • STORAGE: How to store lemon blondies?
 These blondies can be stored at room temperature, in an airtight container, for a few days or wrapped and chilled in the fridge for up to a week or more but I doubt they will last that long.

 • FREEZING: Can I freeze lemon blondies?
 Yes you can, just note that the glaze may become thinner and may become moist after freezing and thawing.
 For best results, glaze after freezing and before serving.
 Wrap them individually in plastic wrap for the best results.
+They can remain frozen for 1-2 months.
 Thaw in the fridge or at room temperature then enjoy.

+Lemon Blondies